 Loyola/Notre Dame Library

-The Library will be open only to students, faculty, staff, and administrators of Loyola and Notre Dame.
+The Library will be open only to students, faculty, staff, and administrators of Loyola and Notre Dame until further notice.
 As with any other campus space, University guidelines and public health practices must be followed in the Library.
-The Library offers 24-hour support online.
-For details about the reopening of the Library building, visit the Library website.

 The Study and the Writing Center